karapurakesh/SwiftGround/README.md

 Project 8:

-         * In Project 8, we learn about Downloading JSON with data, Codable Protocol, JSONDecoder etc.
+         * In Project 8, we learn about Downloading JSON, Codable Protocol, JSONDecoder etc.

 # SwiftUI